 When dealing with an incident, the area must be kept clear by a member of staff or Governing Body.

 2.3 Issuing Medicines

 No persons should administer any medication.
 In extenuating circumstances the member of the child must provide in writing the details of the medication to be administered, measures and instruction in advance of the child starting school.
-This agreement must be approved by the Head teacher in conjunction with the member to ensure the school has the capability to provide such a service.
+This agreement must be approved by the Academic Lead in conjunction with the member to ensure the school has the capability to provide such a service.

 2.4 Fire Safety